-Your LinkedIn profile – and the profiles of everyone else at the company – are the peaks that come together to form the mountain range that is your brand.
+“Your LinkedIn profile – and the profiles of everyone else at the company – are the peaks that come together to form the mountain range that is your brand.”

 Besides that, it’s just a wonderfully simple way to spread awareness of your brand.
 If you are in a company of 50 people, that’s 50 profiles with your company’s name with a quick link to your Company Page.
-And according to LinkedIn, it makes your company more visible in search results both on and off LinkedIn.
+According to LinkedIn, it makes your company more visible in search results both on and off LinkedIn.

 What have you found works best for you on LinkedIn?

-It’d be great to hear your experience.
-We’re experimenting lots with things here at Buffer, too, and we’d love to know what you’ve been working through.
-Happy to chat through things in the comments!
+Are there any hurdles you’ve found to getting fully involved with your LinkedIn marketing?It’d be great to hear your experience.
+We’re experimenting here at Buffer, too, and we’d love to know what you’ve been working through.
+Leave us a comment below, or find us on LinkedIn.